 If this is happening, you can simply close the individual problem vent or turn your grill to a different angle.

-Use a Remote Thermometer
+Use a Wireless Thermometer

-A remote grill thermometer is a great accessory to utilize for grilling in the rain.
+A wireless/bluetooth grill thermometer is a great accessory to utilize for grilling in the rain.
 They allow you to monitor your grill’s cooking chamber temperature as well as your food’s internal temperature while you stay dry.